wieslawsoltes/BatchEncoder/README.md

 You can also add custom options (additional command-line parameters) and text inside the `template` string.

+### Pipes configuration

+Pipes configuration provides information to BatchEncoder whether the command-line tool has support to read/write data from/to stdin/stdout pipes.

+* The input pipe means that encoder/decoder can directly read dat  from stdin and does not need input file name.
+* The output pipe means that encoder/decoder can directly write data to stdout and does not need output file name.
+* When encoder/decoder supports input pipe BatchEncoder reads file data and streams this data into encoder/decoder input pipe (stdin).
+* When encoder/decoder supports output pipe BatchEncoder writes data to a file using encoder/decoder output pipe stream (stdout).
+* Usually you can specify pipe support in command-line options by using "-" instead of input/output file name.

+The input pipes support allows BatchEncoder to get current progress status by counting read bytes, instead of relying on console text output (this is done by reading encoder/decoder stderr pipe output).

+To get console output BatchEncoder is parsing text read from stderr pipe and uses provided GetProgress function for specific tool.
+The are cases when stderr output is delayed by tool (stderr pipe buffer is not flushed).

+Also when you want to do more complicated operations like transscoding you can for example connect pipes between one encoder output (stdout) and others decoder input (stdin).

+The best case scenario is when encoder/decoder tool does support both input and output pipes, this gives BatchEncoder more control over encoding/decoding and trans-coding processes, also in case of trans-coding you do not need temporary files as data can be streamed between tools directly without temporary storage and in result you can get much better performance.

+Unfortunately not all command-line tools support pipes, some only support stdin pipes (mainly encoders) and some support only stdout pipes (mainly decoders).
+In this cases BatchEncoder depending on pipes input/output and progress function configuration selects best possible option to do conversion process.
+Sometimes you will not get nice progress during conversion, nonetheless you will successfully convert files.

 ### Default configuration files

 https://github.com/wieslawsoltes/BatchEncoder/tree/master/config